 1962 ad for Kiu Fung Investment covering 4 of its properties – Kiu Fung Mansion, Kiu Kin Mansion, Hing Wong Mansion and Hong Kiu Mansion

-The eldest of the trio was Kwan Kai-ming, whose father lived in Shanghai and who himself lived and worked in the Philippines in the 1930s before moving his whole family to Hong Kong in 1948.
+The eldest of the trio was Kwan Kai-ming, a native of Nam Hoi whose father lived in Shanghai and who himself lived and worked in the Philippines in the 1930s in the import export trade before moving his whole family to Hong Kong in 1948.
 It is likely that Kiu Fung was named after Kwan’s overseas Chinese background as Kiu is the Chinese character for overseas Chinese.
+Kwan was also chairman of the Wing Lok Theatre in Hunghom, which operated from 1953 to 1970.
 Chui Yu-chuen was a native of Panyu who was also involved in Ming Chuen Construction (明川建築) with Kwan Kai-ming (as the firm’s name is the combination of the last character of each of their Chinese name) and Alhambra Investment with Cheng Keng-chuen (to be covered) which re-developed the Alhambra Theatre into Alhambra Building.
 A native of Zhongshan in Guangdong province, Tseng Cheng grew up in Tientsin where his father was a merchant and came to HK when he was 13 where he studied at DBS.
 He later began his career as a construction worker and civil engineer in Canton before returning to the Hong Kong after the Japanese occupation to start Tseng Brothers Construction (正記建築) as a general contractor and property developer with his younger brother Tseng Pei (曾憲備) in 1947.

 The three directors of Kiu Fung from left to right: Kwan Kai-ming, Tseng Cheng and Chui Yu-chuen from an article about their joint donation of $1000 for scholarships in 1965 (WKYP, 1965-2-9)